Rebhan

 1. Right to information

-• the categories of personal information that are processed;
+• the categories of personal data being processed

 In the case of data processing for scientific, historical or statistical research purposes:

-This right to information can be restricted to the extent that it is likely to make the realization of the research or statistical purposes impossible or seriously impair it and the restriction is necessary for the fulfilment of the research or statistical purposes.
+This right of access may be restricted to the extent that it is likely to render impossible or seriously impair the achievement of the research or statistical purposes and the restriction is necessary for the fulfillment of the research or statistical purposes.

-2. Right to correction
+2. Right to rectification

-Your right to correction can be restricted to the extent that it is likely to make the realization of the research or statistical purposes impossible or seriously impair it and the restriction is necessary for the fulfilment of the research or statistical purposes.
+Your right to rectification may be restricted to the extent that it is likely to render impossible or seriously impair the achievement of the research or statistical purposes and the restriction is necessary for the fulfillment of the research or statistical purposes.

 3. Right to restriction of processing

-4. Right to cancellation
+4. Right to erasure

-a) Obligation to delete
+a) Obligation to erase

-1. The personal information relating to you is no longer needed for the purposes for which it was collected or otherwise processed.
+1. The personal data concerning you are no longer necessary for the purposes for which they were collected or otherwise processed.

 b) Information to third parties